 5. Siang River – River Rafting

 A tributary of the Brahmaputra River, it has inherited its ferocity from its mother as well.
 It serves as a home to the Adi Tribe of Arunachal Pradesh and is one of the best places to visit in North East India.
 River rafting in the Siang River is a major attraction.
 It is certainly one adventure that you should undertake with your friends.
 The thrill of the Grade III and Grade IV rivers make it worth it.

-Best time: The best time to visit is during late October and early November when the tides are not too violent.
+Best time to visit: The best time to visit is during late October and early November when the tides are not too violent.

 6. Gorichen Peak

 The Gorichen Peak is located at 6,500 meters above sea level, and is one of the top places to visit in North East India in February.
-It is still considered to be one of the more climbable peaks.
-Imagine the beauty of the scenes and the ecstasy you feel when you’ve scaled this huge mountain is absolutely worth imagining until you actually climb it.
+It is still considered to be one of the more climbable peaks for a thrilling experience.
+The beauty of the scenes and the ecstasy you feel when you’ve scaled this huge mountain is absolutely worth imagining until you actually climb it.

 Best time to climb: Summers is the best time to undertake this trek.